NativeScript/docs-v7/getting-started.md

 - `<TextField>`
     - `hint`: Used to show placeholder text in the TextField to tell the user what to type.
     - `secure`: A boolean attribute that determines whether the TextField's text should be masked, which is commonly done on password fields.
     - `keyboardType`: The type of keyboard to present to the user for input.
 In this case, `keyboardType="email"` shows a keyboard optimized for entering email addresses.
-NativeScript currently supports [five types of keyboards](http://docs.nativescript.org/ApiReference/ui/enums/KeyboardType/README) for textfields.
+NativeScript currently supports [five types of keyboards](http://docs.nativescript.org/ApiReference/ui/enums/KeyboardType/README) for text fields.
 - `<Button>`
     - `text`: Controls the text displayed within the button.

-After you run your app with this change (refer back to [section 1.4](#development-workflow) if you need to remember how to run NativeScript apps), you might not see what you expect, as only a single `<Button>` component shows on the screen:
+After you [run your app](#development-workflow) with this change, you will see a single `<Button>` component on the screen:

 ![login 1](img/cli-getting-started/chapter2/ios/1.png)
 ![login 1](img/cli-getting-started/chapter2/android/1.png)

-This app looks off because you need to tell NativeScript how to layout the UI components you place in your page, which the current code does not do.
+You need to tell NativeScript how to layout the UI components in your page.
 Let's look at how to use NativeScript layouts to arrange these components on the screen.

-> **Tip**: The NativeScript docs include a [full list of the UI components and attributes](http://docs.nativescript.org/ui-with-xml) you can use to build your apps with.
+> **TIP**: The NativeScript docs include a [full list of the UI components and attributes](http://docs.nativescript.org/ui-with-xml) with which you can build your apps.
 You can even [build your own, custom UI components](https://docs.nativescript.org/ui-with-xml#custom-components).

 ### Layouts

 NativeScript provides several different layout containers that allow you to place UI components precisely where you want them to appear.

 - The [Absolute Layout](https://docs.nativescript.org/ApiReference/ui/layouts/absolute-layout/HOW-TO.html) lets you position elements using explicit x and y coordinates.
-This is useful when you need to place elements in exact locations, for instance showing an activity indicator widget in the top-left corner of your app.
+This is useful when you need to place elements in exact locations, for example showing an activity indicator widget in the top-left corner of your app.
 - The [Dock Layout](https://docs.nativescript.org/ApiReference/ui/layouts/dock-layout/HOW-TO.html) is useful for placing UI elements at the outer edges of your app.
 For example, a container docked at the bottom of the screen would be a good location for an ad.
 - The [Grid Layout](https://docs.nativescript.org/ApiReference/ui/layouts/grid-layout/HOW-TO.html) lets you divide your interface into a series of rows and columns, much like a `<table>` in HTML markup.
 - The [Stack Layout](https://docs.nativescript.org/ApiReference/ui/layouts/stack-layout/HOW-TO.html) lets you stack child UI components either vertically or horizontally.
 - The [Wrap Layout](https://docs.nativescript.org/ApiReference/ui/layouts/wrap-layout/HOW-TO.html) allows child UI components to flow from one row or column to the next when space is filled.

-In the case of your login screen, all you need is a simple `<StackLayout>` to stack the UI components on top of each other.
+For your login screen, all you need is a simple `<StackLayout>` to stack the UI components on top of each other.
 In later sections, you'll use some of the more advanced layouts.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add a stack layout to the login screen
 </h4>

-In your `login.xml`, add the `<StackLayout>` component below directly within the `<Page>` component.
-Your `login.xml` should look like this:
+In `login.xml`, add the `<StackLayout>` component below directly within the `<Page>` component. `login.xml` should look like this:

 ``` XML
 <Page>